 The CCP coronavirus might increase the risk of miscarriage.
 In fact, the American College of Obstetricians and Gynecologists points out that pregnant women with COVID-19 may also be at higher risk of complications like preterm birth.
 However, the CDC has not documented much evidence of miscarriage or fetal malformations among infected pregnant women.
 As far as delivery is concerned, the vaginal method is preferable to cesarean since conducting surgery on a body infected by the CCP virus might trigger unwanted complications.

 Currently, there is no evidence that babies might become infected during breastfeeding.
 Given the huge benefits of breastfeeding, it would be better to stick with it rather than deprive your baby of the milk.
 The CDC recommends pregnant women talk with their doctors and make an informed decision.
 If you do decide to breastfeed, always wear a face mask so that the baby does not accidentally get exposed to the CCP virus.
-If you use a breast pump or bottle, wash your hands properly before touching it.
+If you use a breast pump or bottle, wash your hands properly before touching them.

 Pregnant women should avoid coming into contact with anyone, including their husbands or other family members.
-Keep in mind that you are not only responsible for your life, but also the one growing inside you.
+Keep in mind that you are not only responsible for your life, but also for the one growing inside you.
 Maintain a distance of at least 6 feet from others.
 Curb your tendency to go out.
 Wash your hands regularly when you touch something that others have touched.
 Eat well so as to keep yourself nourished with healthy foods.